How to Reduce the Employer's Liability at Holiday Parties

 In an extensive 2015 survey of employers (the most recent results available that deal with a pre-coronavirus year), the Society for Human Resource Management (SHRM) found that a majority of organizations (59 percent) planned to serve alcohol at their holiday or end-of-year parties.
 And only half of these employers (47 percent) said that they would seek to regulate alcohol consumption through methods such as:

-- providing drink tickets or a drink maximum (71 percent of respondents in this category),
+- providing drink tickets or a drink maximum (71 percent of respondents were in this category),

 - serving only certain types of alcohol (for example, making wine and beer, but not spirits available at the party) (25 percent),

 - having a cash bar (18%), or

 - other (11%).

 Moreover, the SHRM 2015 survey found that year-round, a third of organizations (33 percent) have either a formal or informal policy that allows employees to drink alcohol at work-related events.
 (Each employee needs to determine if drinking alcohol at company events is for them.)

 Companies schedule and plan holiday parties with the best of intentions, to reward their employees, boost morale, and encourage team spirit.
 But these gatherings, especially when alcohol is served, can turn into an environment for unwanted sexual advances and potentially illegal employee conduct if the employer is not careful.

 That is especially the case when the holiday party is held at an offsite location (which, according to the SHRM 2015 survey, is the case in nearly 67 percent of such functions).
 In a social setting outside of the workplace, an employee whose inhibitions are lowered by alcohol consumption can engage in behavior that he or she would never consider doing on the job.

 Employers' Worries Extend From Harassment to Employee Fatalities